 Completion of CLINICAL, FOODSERVICE AND COMMUNITY ROTATIONS or PAL CREDIT

-Any Four 8 hour days per week (week runs from Sunday through Saturday) and lunch & breaks do not count toward the 8 hours
+Four 8 hour days per week.
+Monday through Thursday.
+Lunch & breaks do not count toward the 8 hours

 FOOD SERVICE : The Food Service Rotation focuses on aspects of producing and delivering nutrition and food, including procurement, storage, preparation, delivery and customer service.
 Interns complete activities involving sanitation audits, HACCP Guidelines, menu planning, customer service, and management activities.
 The activities in this rotation include practical hands-on practice to prepare for entry- level management responsibilities.
 This rotation may be spent at one site and requires a facility or facilities with a retail/institutional cafeteria or food service operation whose activities include procurement through delivery and service functions.
 These kinds of settings can usually be found in hospitals, food service companies, long-term care, or residential facilities, colleges and universities and public school systems.